 Describe your community(ies)!
-How does your project meaningfully connect with your defined community(ies)?
-Consider the following questions to help shape your narrative:
+How does your arts/cultural programming meaningfully connect with your defined community(ies)?
+Consider these questions to help shape your narrative:

-- How does your organization reflect, build, and/or empower your defined community(ies)? - How does your organization listen and respond to the community(ies)? - Have you recently worked with your key constituency(ies) to negotiate a challenge?
-Tell us about it! - Is the organization reflective of its key constituency and are their needs reflected in its operations?
+- How does your organization reflect, build, and/or empower your defined community(ies)? - -How does your organization listen and respond to the community(ies)? - Have you recently worked with your key constituency(ies) to negotiate a challenge?
+Tell us about it! - -Is the organization reflective of its key constituency and are their needs reflected in its operations?

-Programs Inclusivity
+Program Inclusivity